 --PROJECT AREA--The WTC Plan Project Area is located in Lower Manhattan on two sites: (i) the WTC Site, an approximately 16 acre super block, bounded by West, Vesey, Church, and Liberty Streets; and (ii) two adjacent city blocks south of the WTC Site (one bounded by Liberty, Washington, Albany and Greenwich Streets, and the other bounded by Liberty, West, Cedar and Washington Streets), Washington Street between Liberty and Cedar Streets, and subsurface portions of Liberty Street and other streets in and around those blocks (collectively, the "Southern Site").

-The Memorial attendance for the third quarter was 1,594,132.
-Total attendance in 2012 through September 30this 3,909,604 and the number of visitors since opening is 4,969,298.
+The Memorial attendance for the fourth quarter was1,051,100.
+Total attendance in 2012 was5,027,159and the number of visitors since opening is6,086,853